 But the faster we can cut emissions, the more climate damage we can avoid.
-Our emissions reduction target for 2030 is far weaker than our strategic allies, and we risk missing out on the jobs and economic benefits that climate action will bring (2).
+Our emissions reduction target for 2030 is far weaker than our strategic allies (2), and we risk missing out on the jobs and economic benefits that climate action will bring.

 Together, we have a chance to change this.
-Can you read and sign the petition below to join our people-powered push for a stronger 2030 target, and share it with your networks to grow this campaign?
+Can you read and sign the petition below to join thousands of Australians pushing for a stronger 2030 target, and share it with your networks to grow this campaign?

 The Climate Council is calling on the Federal Government to listen to the science and develop a whole-of-economy plan to triple Australia’s climate efforts.
 We must get our greenhouse gas emissions down by 75% in the next ten years, and we must start now.

 It’s ambitious, but achievable, and Australia already has the solutions available to make this happen.